Composer / Educator Donald Harris

 Pierrot stands by itself and doesn’t

 controls your hand?

 quite a bit] I don’t know if I’m sure what the difference is.

 force that takes over in spite of myself?

-Yes.
 Are you ever surprised by where you wind up?

 DH: Yes, very

 often!
 Oh, absolutely!
 Nothing is preconceived!
 I don’t

 when.
 I can be surprised, too!

 BD: Are they